The-Back-Room/The-Back-Room.github.io/docs/Index.md

 ---

 All our projects are released under the [Creative Commons Attribution 4.0 License](https://the-back-room.info/License), allowing you to use, share, and adapt our work with proper attribution.

+We encourage community involvement and welcome contributions from developers, designers, and enthusiasts.
+Feel free to explore our [GitLab group](https://gitlab.com/the-back-room) to get involved in our projects.

+Stay connected with us through our [Discord community](https://dsc.gg/the-back-room) for discussions, support, and collaboration opportunities.

 ---

 Thank you for visiting The Back Room.
-We hope you find our resources valuable and look forward to your contributions!
+We hope our resources help you enhance your digital experience!